joyrexus/rcc/services/README.md

 researchers to filter and select the data of interest required for a particular analysis, which they would then export/download in a format suitable for whatever tools they're most comfortable with to carry out their final modeling and/or analysis.

-For our purposes, a **research dataset** consists of the following components:
+A **research dataset** should be understood to consists of the following elements:

 * *store* - a structured datastore
 * *api* - a restful api exposing this collection
-* *docs* - describing the datastore's schema and api
+* *docs* - structured documentation describing the datastore's schema and api
 * *views* - various web-based views on the data
   * *filters* - a simple query interface
   * *dashboards* - aggregate views; simple visualization and reporting tools
 * *controls* - authentication and permissions for restricting access

+## Process

 We intend to develop a standard process and framework for quickly constructing such custom research datasets where 80% of the code base is comprised of re-usable components.
 The remaining 20% is for customization of the components based on the particular needs of the project.

+We want to de-couple the data modeling and view specification process from the api and web app development process.

+We utilize the original team's domain expertise and knowledge of the underlying data collection to create a structured data model.
+We then gather use cases and conduct a needs assessment from the targeted research community to get a rough picture of how they'd ideally like to explore this data model.

+With the data model articulated, we can then integrate the available data collections into a backend datastore.
+We expose the resulting datastore through a restful api.
+With the resulting data endpoints, we can then develop rich client-side data-exploration tools (i.e., customized query interfaces) targeted to the needs of a particular set of users (future researchers with analytical objectives perhaps quite distinct from the original research team that collected the underlying data).

 ## Workflow